 The Secret to Staying Motivated During This Pandemic

-If you thought the secret to staying motivated during quarantine was going to be a list of action items like listen to your favorite inspirational podcast, get ready and dressed like you were going to the office, yoga thrice weekly, I’m afraid you’re going to be disappointed.
+If you thought the secret to staying motivated during quarantine was going to be a list of action items like listen to your favorite inspirational podcast, get dressed like you were going to the office, yoga thrice weekly, I’m afraid you’re going to be disappointed.
 A list like that isn’t… unprecedented.

 The Exponential Impact of Random Acts of Kindness